riley-ashton/fastapi-sqlmodel/README.md

-# Multi-Tenant FastAPI + SQLModel + React
+# Multi-Tenant FastAPI + SQLModel

-Sample FastAPI project that uses async SQLAlchemy, SQLModel, React, Postgres, Alembic, and Docker.
+Sample FastAPI project that uses async SQLAlchemy, SQLModel, Postgres, Alembic, and Docker.

 There is two development modes: